MicrosoftDocs/azure-reference-other/stream-analytics-docs/timestamp-by-azure-stream-analytics.md

 4. If TIMESTAMP BY OVER clause is used, column names from the clause must be used as grouping key in GROUP BY statements and in all JOIN predicates when joining between streams.

-5. Columns created in a SELECT statement or in any other query clauses cannot be used in the TIMESTAMP BY clause, a field from the input payload must be used.
-For example, the result of a [CROSS APPLY](apply-azure-stream-analytics.md) cannot be used as the target value of the TIMESTAMP BY.
+5. Columns created in a SELECT statement or in any other query clauses can't be used in the TIMESTAMP BY clause.
+A field from the input payload must be used.
+For example, the result of a [CROSS APPLY](apply-azure-stream-analytics.md) can't be used as the target value of the TIMESTAMP BY.
 However, you can use one Azure Stream Analytics job that performs the CROSS APPLY, and use a second job to perform the TIMESTAMP BY.

-6. System.Timestamp() cannot be used in TIMESTAMP BY, since TIMESTAMP BY is what establishes the value of System.Timestamp().
+6. System.Timestamp() can't be used in TIMESTAMP BY, since TIMESTAMP BY is what establishes the value of System.Timestamp().

 ## Examples